MyParcelCOM/json-api/README.md

 The library uses Docker to run php and composer.
 To install Docker, follow the steps in the [documentation](https://docs.myparcel.com/development.html#docker).

 ### Setup
-To setup the project, run:
+To set up the project, run:
 ```bash
 ./mp.sh setup
 ```